Isaac-Flath/Isaac-Flath/README.md

 ## Consistency

-Spending a little time veru consistently (as close to every day as feasible) over a long period of time (> 1 yr) is extremely powerful and underated for personal growth.
+Spending a little time very consistently (as close to every day as feasible) over a long period of time (> 1 yr) is extremely powerful and underated for personal growth.
 I track 3 - 5 things I am working on daily at any given point in time, here's the current ones:

 ![](2024.png)